Linda M. Niccolai PhD, ScM

 Associate Professor of Epidemiology (Microbial Diseases); Director, HPV-IMPACT Project (Emerging Infections Program); Deputy Director, Office International Training (CIRA); Director, Development Core at Center for Interdisciplinary Research on AIDS

 School of Public Health: Epidemiology of Microbial Diseases | Center for Interdisciplinary Research on AIDS | Global Health Concentration | Connecticut Emerging Infections Program

-Linda Niccolai is an associate professor in the Department of Epidemiology of Microbial Diseases and directs the HPV-IMPACT Project at the Yale Emerging Infections Program.
-She is also Deputy Director of the Office of International Training for the Center for Interdisciplinary Research on AIDS.
+Linda Niccolai is an Associate Professor in the Department of Epidemiology of Microbial Diseases and Director of the HPV-IMPACT Project at the CT Emerging Infections Program.
+She is also Deputy Director of the Office of International Training and Director of the Development Core for the Center for Interdisciplinary Research on AIDS.

 Linda Niccolai received her Sc.M. at Harvard School of Public Health and her Ph.D. at Tulane University.
-She is currently on the editorial boards for Sexually Transmitted Diseases and PLoS One and has served as an advisor and reviewer for Centers for Disease Control and Prevention conferences and grant programs.
+She is currently on the editorial boards for Sexually Transmitted Diseases and PLoS One and has served as an advisor and reviewer for National Institues of Health and Centers for Disease Control and Prevention conferences and grant programs.
 In 2004, she was the recipient of the Award for Excellence in Teaching.